-Yes o No x
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
 The aggregate market value of the voting common equity held by non-affiliates as of June 30, 2016 was \$3,084,255,040 based on a closing sale price of \$15.59 per share as reported on the NASDAQ Global Select Market on June 30, 2016.
 Shares of the registrant's ordinary shares held by each officer and director and each beneficial owner of 10% or more of the outstanding ordinary shares of the registrant have been excluded since such persons and beneficial owners may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.
 The registrant has no non-voting ordinary shares authorized or outstanding.